 Previous Grand Prize winners for the Young Birder of the Year Contest may compete in individual modules provided they meet the age requirements, but they are NOT eligible to win the Young Birder of the Year Grand Prize more than one time in a given age division.
 It is possible to win the Grand Prize in the 10 – 13 Division, and then again in the 14 -18 Division, provided you meet the age requirements.

-- The Grand Prize winners for the Young Birder of the Year 2019 in each of the two categories will each receive a Leica Trinovid binocular, courtesy of Leica Sport Optics, ABA Young Birder Programs Legacy Sponsor.
+- The Grand Prize winners for the Young Birder of the Year 2020 in each of the two categories will each receive a pair of Leica Trinovid binoculars, courtesy of Leica Sport Optics, ABA Young Birder Programs Legacy Sponsor.

 - Each module winner in both age divisions will receive great birding-related prizes.